syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 kratix-platform-controller-manager   1/1     1            1           1h
 ```

-We can now tell Kratix which repositories it will use to deploy and manage the
+You can now tell Kratix which repositories it will use to deploy and manage the
 workloads.

 ### Set up the GitOps State Store {#gitops-setup}